Savvy Tips Guru

 Is It Possible To Trade-In a Car That Hasn’t Been Paid Off Yet?

 The short answer is yes, you can trade in a car that isn’t paid off.
-However, whether it’s beneficial or not depends on several factors, most notably the equity you have in your vehicle.
+But whether it’s a good idea or not depends on a few things, especially how much your car is worth compared to how much you still owe on it.

 Understanding Equity: Positive vs Negative